Benefits of email and the internet

 - malicious unauthorised access

 You should fully consider the possibility of malicious and fraudulent attacks by hackers, as well as the impact that viruses and denial-of-service attacks (ie attempts to disrupt your web or network services) could have on your IT systems.

 Securing an email system is the responsibility of your business IT department and/or your email administrator.
 However, anyone who shares business information via your email network should be aware of the threats and risks involved.

 - Authentication - techniques to identify and verify anyone seeking to access an e-commerce system.

 - Access control - user restrictions to ensure users only access data and services for which they have been authorised.

 - Encryption - techniques to scramble data and protect information stored on a computer or transmitted over a network.

 - Firewall - hardware or software security devices that filter information passing between internal and external networks.
-A firewall controls access to the internet by internal users, and prevents outside parties gaining access to systems and information on the internal network.
+A firewall controls access to the internet by internal users and prevents outside parties from gaining access to systems and information on the internal network.

 - Intrusion detection - products that monitor system and network activity in order to spot if someone is trying to gain access.